LemmyNet/lemmy-docs/src/en/moderation/moderation.md

 | apoint as mod | Gives the user moderator status | Moderator |
 | ban from site | Ban user from the server | Admin |

-To take a moderation action on a user you need a post from that user and click on the 3 dots at the bottom right of the title.
+To take a moderation action on a user, you need a post from that user and click on the 3 dots at the bottom right of the title.

 ![more_button.png](more_button.png)